bstellaceleste/OoH/README.md

 sudo brctl addbr xenbr0
 sudo ifconfig xenbr0 10.0.0.1
 ```
 To provide the VM with network access to the Internet, use the [routing](routing.sh) script in the repo.
-If your network interface is `ethX` for example, then use the script this way: `sudo routing.sh ethX`.
+If your network interface is `ethX` for example, then use the script this way: `sudo ./routing.sh ethX`.

 ### Testing